 Hi friends, Scott Mabe here again.
 I know we’ve talked about many technical things in my past blogs.
 Today, we’re going to get more personal and look at your own cloud journey as an AWS-certified IT pro.
 I’ve traveled that path myself.

-As Amazon Web Services puts it, AWS Certification “helps learners build credibility and confidence by validating their cloud expertise with an industry-recognized credential and organizations identify skilled professionals to lead cloud initiatives using AWS.”
+As Amazon Web Services puts it, AWS Certification, “helps learners build credibility and confidence by validating their cloud expertise with an industry-recognized credential and organizations identify skilled professionals to lead cloud initiatives using AWS.”

 That’s definitely true, but for me, it was more than validation of my expertise.
 It reshaped the way I work and how I look at the cloud.
+And because I work at an organization that's an AWS Advanced Consulting Partner, I wanted to be sure I was certified.

 AWS Certifications Are Life-Changing